Cecilia Mary Bruce Macrae was initiated into the Hermetic Order of the Golden Dawn at its

 In the late 1890s, members of the GD began to meet in small groups to do magic together in addition to and apart from the Order’s formal rituals.
 It’s an indication of how skilled a magician Cecilia wanted to be, and how much she enjoyed her membership, that she was a member of two of these.

 Frederick Leigh Gardner and Francis W Wright started to set up the first of them, in the spring of 1897.
 William Wynn Westcott was keen to join this group and eventually it became his group rather than Gardner’s and Wright’s.
 Cecilia and Reena Fulham Hughes accepted Westcott’s invitation to join.
 Westcott also asked Florence Kennedy, who said she was willing provided its meetings were at a convenient time for her.
-The group - including Florence Kennedy - did meet, but no records of what it did have survived and it’s also not clear how long its meetings continued.
+The group - including Florence Kennedy - did meet, at least into 1898.
+Florence Kennedy and Reena Fulham Hughes dropped out quite soon, however, and no records of what magic the group did have survived.

 Cecilia and Florence also joined the Sphere Group, founded to focus on Florence Farr’s speciality of Egyptian symbolism and invocation.
 More information has survived about this group.
 At some point, Robert Felkin compiled a list of its members.
 As well as beings from the astral plain, the members were Felkin himself; Florence Farr and her sister Henrietta Paget; Cecilia, and Florence Kennedy; Ada Waters; Marcus Worsley Blackden (another Egyptian magic expert); Helen Rand; Robert Palmer Thomas; Edmund Hunter, his wife Dorothea and his cousin Fanny Hunter.
 There’s also reason for thinking Reena Fulham Hughes was a member though she is not on Felkin’s list.
 The Sphere Group continued to operate at least until 1901.